 One of my favorite books, The Four Agreements lays out four guidelines for personal power: be impeccable with your word, always do your best, don’t make assumptions, and don’t take things personally.
-As this generation of moms and dads crosses into the previously uncharted territory of parenting in the age of social media, the agreement to not make assumptions stands out to me.
+As this generation of parents crosses into the previously uncharted territory of parenting in the age of social media, the agreement to not make assumptions stands out to me.

 Facebook and Instagram have become the new family photo albums.
 My first child has a baby book that has been written in a bit, my second has a baby book that is still in the shrink wrap, and my youngest child doesn’t even have a baby book.
 Now that capturing and sharing memories is as simple as pulling a small device out of your pocket, baby books seem clunky and time consuming.